Try our free ROI calculator. Discover your site's revenue potential.

 Although page speed doesn’t affect crawl budget itself, it does impact your site’s indexability.

 Google’s mission is to provide the best page to answer searchers’ queries, but it goes beyond just the words on the page.
-Even if your page has the correct information, user experience plays a big role, and one of the core ways Google measures user experience is through CWVs.
+Even if your page has the correct information, user experience plays a big role, and one of the key ways Google measures user experience is through CWVs.

 Picture this: you click on a page you found on Google intending to buy some shoes, but the page takes more than five seconds to load.
 And when it finally loads, every time you scroll, it keeps changing its layout when a new image gets rendered on the screen.